 Operators need to maintain asset integrity to avoid unplanned downtime and the associated safety and environmental incidents.
-Asset integrity management (AIM) ensure that assets deliver the required functions and performance in a sustainable manner.
+Asset integrity management (AIM) focuses on pressure containing vessels like pipes and tanks to ensure that these assets deliver the required functions and performance in a sustainable manner.
 These systems have been proven to drive down inspection, maintenance and repair costs while improving plant reliability and operational safety.
-AIM manage and mitigate deterioration caused by corrosion and fatigue cracks.
+AIM manages and mitigates deterioration caused by corrosion and fatigue cracks.

 The principal industry sector served by AIM suppliers is upstream oil and gas.
 The AIM market is primarily driven by increasing investment in the oil and gas sector to meet the escalating global demand.
-Other leading industries for AIM include electrical power generation, refining, and chemical.
+Other leading industries for AIM include refining, electrical power generation (like steam), and chemical.